 The Government Information Technology Contract is used for most purchases of computer hardware, software and IT services, regardless of value.

 Australian and New Zealand businesses employing less than 200 people.

 M, N, O, P

-Building Construction / Roads and Bridges contracts with a value less than $250 000.
+Building and Construction works valued at less than $250 000 and Roads and Bridges works contracts with a value less than $500 000.

 A tender open to all persons/businesses who can meet the requirements of the request for tender.